 Despite its reservation for video calls through Google Duo, the Lenovo Smart Display 7’s built-in camera is more geared toward what I’m looking for in a smart display

 Since it’s been out for a little over a year now, it should come as no surprise that the Lenovo Smart Display 7 can be fetched at a significantly lower price than the new Google Nest Hub.
-In fact, a quick web search will yield— with $70 being just about the lowest price.
+In fact, a quick web search will yield several deals for the smart display — with $70 being just about the lowest price.
 The $30 difference between it and the new Google Nest Hub ($100) certainly has appeal given that the base functionality of the two is no different.

 More importantly, the compact size of the Lenovo Smart Display 7 makes it good as a bedside companion.
 You can invest that extra savings in something like a Chromecast, which you could use to access one of your home security camera’s feeds through your television.